 In 1988, Andy answered a recruitment call to fill a critical need for anesthesiologists in the Naval Reserve during the Reagan administration.
 He went on to establish and command The Johns Hopkins Medical Naval Reserve Unit.
 In 1990, his unit was called up to active duty in order to assist with Operation Desert Shield (and later Operation Desert Storm) at Bethesda Naval Hospital.
 Harris attained the rank of Commander (O-5) before leaving the Reserves after seventeen years.

+Unhappy with the status quo in Annapolis, Andy decided to take on the establishment and run for the Maryland State Senate in 1998, where he served for 12 years.
 Maryland’s First Congressional District first elected Andy to serve in the House of Representatives in 2010.
-He serves on the Committee on Appropriations and on the following subcommittees: Agriculture; Labor, Health and Human Services, and Education; and Homeland Security.
+He serves on the Committee on Appropriations and on the following subcommittees: Agriculture; and Labor, Health and Human Services, and Education.

 Andy was married to his late wife, Cookie, for over 33 years, and he is the proud father of five children, stepfather of one, and grandfather to eight.
 Andy lives with his wife, Nicole, their children and dog in Baltimore County during the school year and in Dorchester County the rest of the year.
 In his free time, he enjoys spending time on the Chesapeake Bay with his family and repairing old cars with his sons.